bazmatic/gravity-sdk/readme.md

 - Robust recovery mechanisms
 - Asynchronous communication support

-## GCEI Protocol

-The GCEI (Gravity Consensus Execution Interface) protocol is the communication bridge between the consensus and execution modules in Gravity-SDK.
-It standardizes the interaction between the two layers, ensuring that consensus and execution processes are properly synchronized.
-The GCEI protocol specification defines two sets of APIs:

-- **ExecutionChannel APIs**: These APIs enable the Consensus Layer to fetch consecutive transactions and blocks from the Execution Layer.
-Once the data is consumed, it is immediately removed.
-By relying on a fully asynchronous model, these APIs facilitate non-blocking ordering and consensus processes.
-- **Recovery APIs**: These APIs are used to synchronize the block heights of the Consensus Layer and Execution Layer when a Gravity Node experiences an unexpected shutdown.
-They provide a mechanism for rapid re-participation in the Gravity Network and are triggered only during system startup recovery.

-For more details on the GCEI protocol APIs, please refer to the [Gravity SDK Architecture](./book/docs/architecture.md) and [GCEI Protocol Specification](./book/docs/gcei_protocol.md) .
-These APIs define the standardized interfaces for communication between the consensus and execution layers, ensuring seamless integration and efficient operation of the Gravity SDK framework.
+## BlockBufferManager: The Consensus-Execution Bridge

+The BlockBufferManager serves as the core communication bridge implementing the GCEI (Gravity Consensus Execution Interface) protocol within the Gravity-SDK.

+Its primary purpose is to decouple the Consensus Layer from the Execution Layer, enabling them to operate concurrently while maintaining synchronization.
+It achieves this by:

+Providing asynchronous, buffered channels for exchanging data (transactions, ordered blocks, execution results, commit confirmations).
+Rigorously managing the lifecycle state of blocks (Ordered -> Computed -> Commited) as they progress through the system.
+This component acts as a managed, shared interface, ensuring smooth and efficient coordination between the distinct processes of block ordering (Consensus) and block execution (Execution).

 ### Block Lifecycle Perspective